Hydro3639/NanoPhase/README.md

 [![Anaconda-Server Badge](https://anaconda.org/nanophase/nanophase/badges/downloads.svg)](https://anaconda.org/nanophase/nanophase)
 [![Anaconda-Server Badge](https://anaconda.org/nanophase/nanophase/badges/installer/conda.svg)](https://conda.anaconda.org/nanophase)

 NanoPhase is an easy-to-use pipeline to generate reference-quality MAGs using only Nanopore long reads or both Nanopore long and Illumina short reads (hybrid strategy) from complex metagenomes.
+If NanoPhase is interrupted, it will resume from the last completed stage.

 ### Installation instructions
 1).
 One of the most convenient and fast ways to install NanoPhase is create a NanoPhase env and using [mamba](https://github.com/mamba-org/mamba) to install/manage [all NanoPhase dependancies](https://github.com/Hydro3639/NanoPhase/blob/main/dependancy.md).
 It should be finished in ~5 mins (depends on your local internet).